WELCOME TO

 The British racing industry’s welfare strategy prioritizes traceability to monitor racehorses throughout their lives.
 The microchipping of horses, alongside the use of equine passports, has been an integral part of identification and tracking for decades.

-69% of foals bred for the sport who were born in 2015 entered training, with further up-to-date studies currently underway.
+69% of foals bred for the sport who were born in 2018 entered training, with further studies currently underway.

 British racing's ambition is to ensure that the industry has greater traceability on those who do not make it to the racecourse and tracking of the alternative pathways they have taken.